ling-zhou/sshaid/README.md

     -t, --timeout duration
         optional, time out in seconds, if the command runs for longer than duration it will get killed, defaults to 60s.
-    --host-sep single-line-host-separator
+    --field-sep single-line-field-separator
-        optional, defaults to ':'.
+        optional, defaults to ';'.
     --comment-sep single-line-comment-separator
         optional, defaults to '//'.
     --proxy http_proxy_ip:http_proxy_port
-        optional, no defaults.
+        optional, no default value.

 attentions:
-    1. '-H' and '-h' can not be used at the same time.
+    1. '-H' and '-h' can not be used together.
-    2. USER specified by -u can be overridden by USER in host:USER:password:port.
+    2. user specified by '-u' can be overridden by USER in 'host;USER;password;port'.
-    3. PASSWORD specified by -p can be overridden by PASSWORD in host:user:PASSWORD:port.
+    3. password specified by '-p' can be overridden by PASSWORD in 'host;user;PASSWORD;port'.
-    4. PORT specified by -P can be overridden by PORT in host:user:password:PORT.
+    4. port specified by '-P' can be overridden by PORT in 'host;user;password;PORT'.
-    5. host-separator is needed if the member in between is not specified, for example: host::password in this case, default user will be used, and default user can be overridden by -u.
+    5. field-separator is needed if the member in between is not specified, for example: host::password in this case, default user will be used, and default user can be overridden by -u.
-    6. user defined single-line-host-separator must be specified if PASSWORD contains ':'. for example: 1.2.3.4_@_root_@_my:/passwd_@_22 // this is comment
+    6. user defined single-line-field-separator must be specified if password contains ';'. for example: '1.2.3.4_@_root_@_my:/passwd_@_22 // this is comment'
-       # sshaid ... --host-sep '_@_' ...
+       # sshaid ... --field-sep '_@_' ...
-    7. user defined single-line-comment-separator must be specified if PASSWORD contains '//'. for example: 1.2.3.4:root:my//passwd:22 !@# this is comment
+    7. user defined single-line-comment-separator must be specified if PASSWORD contains '//'. for example: '1.2.3.4:root:my//passwd:22 !@# this is comment'
        # sshaid ... --comment-sep '!@#' ...

 sshaid is an automation tool based on ssh, sshpass, and gnu parallel, it can be used to: